Credit: Sequential work of Drill Monkeys – Camera and Drone Pilot

 National Geographic ‘Brasil Selvagem: Costa Brasileira’ (Wild Brazil)

-Credit: Sequential work of common marmosets – Camera and field producer
+Credit: Sequential work of common marmosets – Camera

 Produced by Cristian Dimitrius Productions for National Geographic Channel – Brazil.
 The eight-episodes series explores the gigantic Brazilian Atlantic coast.
 The common marmoset story appears in episode four and takes place in the mangroves of Ceara, northeastern Brazil.
 Where we get to know the daily struggles and adventures of a common marmoset family, as they learn and take care of the newest tiny member of the group.